-Montessori school revises plans - The Martha's Vineyard Times
+Montessori School revises plans - The Martha's Vineyard Times

 Abutter Jane Stanek criticized the timing of the submitted landscape, drainage, and updated building plans. “[The plans] were only posted one day before this meeting, which gave neighbors, abutters, and the community at large absolutely no time to study and absorb the changes, and respond to any detailed or comprehensive changes,” Stanek said.

-More than 50 written correspondences from the community regarding the project are available on the commission’s website.
+More than 50 written comments from the community regarding the project are available on the commission’s website.

-Statistics on financial assistance to families within the school was also discussed.